Cephalic vein

-In human anatomy, the cephalic vein is a superficial vein in the arm.
-It originates from the radial end of the dorsal venous network of hand, and ascends along the radial (lateral) side of the arm before emptying into the axillary vein.
+In human anatomy, the cephalic vein (also called the antecubital vein) is a superficial vein in the arm.
+It is the longest vein of the upper limb.
+It starts at the anatomical snuffbox from the radial end of the dorsal venous network of hand, and ascends along the radial (lateral) side of the arm before emptying into the axillary vein.
 At the elbow, it communicates with the basilic vein via the median cubital vein.

 Anatomy

 The cephalic vein is situated within the superficial fascia along the anterolateral surface of the biceps.

 Origin

-The cephalic vein forms over the anatomical snuffbox at the radial end of the dorsal venous network of hand.
+The cephalic vein forms at the roof of the anatomical snuffbox at the radial end of the dorsal venous network of hand.

 Course and relations

 From its origin, it ascends up the lateral aspect of the radius.

 Near the shoulder, the cephalic vein passes between the deltoid and pectoralis major muscles (deltopectoral groove) through the clavipectoral triangle, where it empties into the axillary vein.

 Anastomoses

 It communicates with the basilic vein via the median cubital vein at the elbow.